sarahthoorens/social-network-api/README.md

   <br>

   ## Description
 Using MongoDB and Mongoose, I've created the back-end of a social network web app that allows for user creating, input, and interaction between users via "thoughts" and "reactions".
-Thoughts and reactions are date-stamped and can be updated and deleted as PUT and DELETE operations.
+Thoughts and reactions are date-stamped and can be updated and deleted.
 Additionally, users have the ability to add and delete other users and store them as Friends.

 ## User Story